 I'm a mother of a four year old.
 For the longest time, I would hear of moms going a little crazy when their little one would start asking the question, "why?"
 These moms had children who were two or three years old.
 My little guy never really asked that question at that age.
-I reasoned that he's a bright kid, and if he wanted to know why something happened, he would either try to discover the reason for himself, or eventually, he would ask, and be satisfied with my response.
+I reasoned that he's a bright kid, and if he wanted to know why something happened, he would either try to discover the reason for himself, or

 Fast forward to now: I'm the mama going a little crazy with the incessant questions.
 "Why?"